neuralmagic/deepsparse/logging-sdk/tutorial-kubernetes-prometheus/README.md

 ```

 ### Architecture
-We will create a cluster with the following architecture:
+We now have a cluster with the following architecture.

 <img width="50%" src="images/img_1.png"/>